Greibach normal form

-In formal language theory, a context-free grammar is in Greibach normal form (GNF) if the right-hand sides of all production rules start with a terminal symbol, optionally followed by some variables.
+In formal language theory, a context-free grammar is in Greibach normal form (GNF) if the right-hand sides of all production rules start with a terminal symbol, optionally followed by some non-terminals.
 A non-strict form allows one exception to this format restriction for allowing the empty word (epsilon, ε) to be a member of the described language.
 The normal form was established by Sheila Greibach and it bears her name.

 More precisely, a context-free grammar is in Greibach normal form, if all production rules are of the form: